waweiwoowu/hanabi-iamjeff/2-player/Chop_Move_Guide.md

 * Just like the misplay chop move all the cards to the right of the misplay are chop moved (generally 3 or more cards to save situation)
 * It would be quite strange for your teammate to clue your chop, which causes you to bomb.
 * If your teammate does this, you should chop move all the cards in your hand prior to the clue.
+* If your team decides to do this, contextual trash push's should be turned off.

 <br/>